tatianamargulies/Margulies-portfolio/final_project_2_TatianaMargulies.md

 - Understanding: It seems like everyone understood who was my target audience and the message to convey.
 Some people gave a wider answer for the audience but overall all of them were going in the same direction.
 It was not confusing.

-- Previous Knowledge: Only a person in the psycology field knew about the relationship between social factors and life expectancy.
+- Previous Knowledge: Only a person in the psychology field knew about the relationship between social factors and life expectancy.
 It was a new finding for everyone.

 - Consistency: In the negative external factors part, the labels were not included.
 This was a mistake when I copied the image and croped it.
 The title of the presentation should be analysis of developing but also developed countries to be more consistent with the story.
 Also, some terminologies were not explained.